 - Nichole Knott, REEGT, technician

 MEG Scans are performed by physician request, generally as a pre-surgical diagnostic test.
-To schedule an appointment with an epilepsy specialist or neurosurgeon at The Nebraska Medical Center, please call 800-922-0000 or visit the Find a Physician link.
+To schedule an appointment with an epilepsy specialist or neurosurgeon at Nebraska Medicine, please call 800-922-0000 or visit the Find a Physician link.